jensmjahle/Sparesti-frontend/README.md

     https://gitlab.stud.idi.ntnu.no/scrum_team_3/idatt2106_2024_03_frontend/-/archive/master/idatt2106_2024_03_frontend-master.zip

 ### Running the repository

+> **Note:** Before running the frontend, make sure that the BASE_URL in the config.ts file at src/config/config.ts is set to the correct URL of the backend API.
+> The default value is http://localhost:8080 which is the default URL for the backend API when running it locally.

 1. Navigate to the root folder of the project
 2. Run the following command to install the necessary dependencies: